avazquezcendron/my-resume/README.md

 # my-resume
-Online resume made in HTML5, JQuery and CSS3
+Welcome to my Online resume, made in HTML5, JQuery and CSS3